SinglePages/NeuralNetworks/Source/Sections/05-NeuralNetworksAndBackpropagation.m4.md

 W^{[l]} &= m4matrix([["w_{row,col}^{[l]}"]], "n_l", "n_{l-1}") \\
 \mathbf{b}^{[l]} &= m4colvec("b_{row}^{[l]}", "n_l")\end{align}

-Before continuing, you should compare these equations to the diagram above.
+Compare these equations to the diagram above.
+Notice how the top neuron in layer 1 would have its associated parameters in the first row of $W^{[1]}$ and the first value in $\mathbf{b}^{[1]}$.

-Next we have linear values and activations for each neuron in a layer (these are for all training examples):
+Next we have the vectorized linear and activation equations for each neuron in a layer (these are for all training examples):

 \begin{align}